cs573-24s/a2-DataVis-7Ways/README.md

 Tool: d3

 What steps are done:
 - create login
 - upload data
 - draw report
 Advantage:
-      - easy to work
 - flexible
 - plenty of examples and templates

-Disadvantage:
+**Disadvantage:**
 - comparing to the drag and drop tools programming knowledge required Where do I see this in future:
-      - flexible
+- Due to the specialized nature of technical skills, particularly in coding, their widespread adoption among non-coders may be limited.
 Hacks:
-      - Due to the specialized nature of technical skills, particularly in coding, their widespread adoption among non-coders may be limited.
+-

 # Flourish
 ---